🔝

 import { createClient } from "redis";

 That's the basic usage, but "invalidating cache" is not one of the complex topics in CS for no reason.
-Let's dig deeper.
-To clear the cache, you can call cache.clear()
+To clear the cache, call cache.clear() at any time:

 // Remove them all

-You can always access the store of the instance through api.cache.store
+You can also access the underlying store directly through the polystore instance to perform low-level operations:

 import fch from "fch";